gjpelletier/delta_method/README.md

 In this example we analyze the relationship between pH and aragonite saturation (Ωara) in seawater using data from the Multistressor Observations of Coastal Hypoxia and Acidification (MOCHA) Synthesis dataset (https://www.ncei.noaa.gov/access/metadata/landing-page/bin/iso?id=gov.noaa.nodc:0277984).
 We use a subset of the MOCHA data collected along the US west coast during April-September in the upper 200 meters of the ocean within 40 km of the coast.

+The nonlinear regression best fit, 95% confidence intervals, and 95% prediction intervals are shown in the red lines using the **delta_method** function

-Bivariate Kernel Density Estimates (KDE) are shown in shades of blue using the kde_contour function.
-Bivariate data quantiles are shown as contour lines using quantile_contour (e.g. 90% of the data are enclosed within the 0.9 contour).
+The bivariate Kernel Density Estimates (KDE) are shown in shades of blue using the **kde_contour** function.
+The KDE values indicate the areas with the densest numbers of data points.

+The bivariate data quantiles are shown in the black contour lines using the **quantile_contour** function.
+For example, 50% of the data are enclosed within the 0.5 contour, 90% of the data are enclosed within the 0.9 contour, 99% of the data are within the 0.99 contour, etc.

+Comparing the quantile contours with the regression prediction intervals we see that 90-99% of the data points are within the 95% prediction intervals of the regression.
+The quantile contours are a big help for interpreting how well the regression fits the vast majority of the data.

 ```
 import pandas as pd